Gulshara Abdykhalikova: Career

 From 1987, she worked as a senior inspector, head of the Kyzylorda Regional Department of Social Protection of the Population.
-In 1994, Abdykhalikova became a consultant to the Committee of the Supreme Soviet of Kazakhstan.
+In 1994, Äbdıqalyqova became a consultant to the Committee of the Supreme Soviet of Kazakhstan.

 After its dissolution in 1995, she worked at the Ministry of Labour and Social Protection of the Population as the head of department, deputy head of department, head of Pension Management, deputy director of the Department of Social Security, director of the Department of Social Security and Social Assistance, director of the Department of Pension Provision and Income Regulation Population.

-In March 2003, Abdykhalikova became a Vice Minister of Labour and Social Protection of the Population.
+In March 2003, Äbdıqalyqova became a Vice Minister of Labour and Social Protection of the Population.
 She served that position until being appointed as the chair of the Board of JSC Life Insurance Company in December 2005.
 She was reappointed again as the Vice Minister in October 2006.
-From October 2007 to January 2008, Abdykhalikova served as the Executive Secretary of the Ministry.
+From October 2007 to January 2008, Äbdıqalyqova served as the Executive Secretary of the Ministry.
 In January 2008, she was appointed as an adviser to the President of Kazakhstan and the chair of the National Commission for Women and Family and Demographic Policy under the President.

-On 4 March 2009, Abdykhalikova became the Minister of Labour and Social Protection of the Population until becoming the advisor to the President again in September 2012.
+On 4 March 2009, Äbdıqalyqova became the Minister of Labour and Social Protection of the Population until becoming the advisor to the President again in September 2012.

-On 28 November 2013, Abdykhalikova was appointed as the Deputy Prime Minister of Kazakhstan.
+On 28 November 2013, Äbdıqalyqova was appointed as the Deputy Prime Minister of Kazakhstan.
 She served that position until becoming the State Secretary of Kazakhstan on 11 November 2014.
-From 25 February to 20 August 2019, Abdykhalikova again served as the Deputy Prime Minister before being relieved from her post and becoming a member of the Mazhilis.
+From 25 February to 20 August 2019, Äbdıqalyqova again served as the Deputy Prime Minister before being relieved from her post and becoming a member of the Mazhilis.
 From there, she was elected as the chair of the Chamber Committee on Socio-Cultural Development on 4 September 2019.

-From March 28, 2020, to April 7, 2022, Abdykalikova was the akim of Kyzylorda Region, which made her the first woman in Kazakhstan to hold such a position.
+From March 28, 2020, to April 7, 2022, Äbdıqalyqova was the akim of Kyzylorda Region, which made her the first woman in Kazakhstan to hold such a position.

-Since June 6, Gulshara Abdykalikova has been a business partner in human resource management of JSC NC KazMunayGas.
+Since June 6, 2022, Gülşara Äbdıqalyqova has been a business partner in human resource management of JSC NC KazMunayGas.